I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 The falls are part of a historic route

-If you want to see more of the area add on the 2.5 kilometre Little Falls Trail.
+If you want to see more of the area add on the 2.5 km Little Falls Trail.
 While most of it is in the woods you do get a chance to see Little Falls – and some lovely views of the river.

-A few interesting facts about Kakabeka Falls
+A few interesting facts about the falls

-At the bottom of Kakabeka Falls the Kaministiquia River has eroded the rocks to expose 1.6 million year old fossils.
+At the bottom of Kakabeka the Kaministiquia River has eroded the rocks to expose 1.6 million year old fossils.

-Again at the base of the falls, the endangered Lake Sturgeon spawn.
+At the base of the falls, the endangered Lake Sturgeon spawn.

 In the fall you might see bald eagles below the falls feeding on the spawning salmon.